jleparoux/jleparoux/README.md

 <h1 align="center">Hi 👋, I'm Julien Leparoux</h1>
-Data Scientist (2+ years of experience) and Senior Python developer (5+ years of experience).
+Data Scientist (3+ years of experience) and Senior Python developer (7+ years of experience).

 Engineer with more than 10 years of experience in aeronautical industry (data modeling, data analysis in computational fluid dynamics) and software development.
-Currently working as Research Engineer and Data Scientist in computational fluid dynamics.
+Currently working as Data Scientist in computational fluid dynamics.

 In love with:
 - Programming (mainly in Python and Fortran)
 - High-performance computing
 - Data Visualization (Plotly Dash and Streamlit)
 - Data processing (Pandas and Numpy)
-- Data modeling (Scikit-Learn and TensorFlow/Keras)
+- Data modeling (Scikit-Learn and PyTorch)

 I am also passionate by photography :camera:.